 Skopje, (UrduPoint / Pakistan Point News, app - 17th Apr, 2018 ) :A small landlocked country, Macedonia has for a quarter of the century been struggling to win recognition of its name over protests from neighbouring Greece.

 Here are five things to know about this impoverished state. - Name debate - Macedonia's official name at the United Nations is the Former Yugoslav Republic of Macedonia, or FYROM, which is a result of the 25-year-long row with Greece, which has a northern province also called Macedonia.

 A number of countries have recognised the Balkan state under its constitutional name of Macedonia, including the United States, Russia and even China.
 However, the dispute with Greece has been a major obstacle to Macedonia's integration with the West.

 In 2008 Greece vetoed Macedonia's memberhip of NATO and has blocked negotiations on EU accession ever since the country became a candidate in 2005.
 But Athens and Skopje have recently resumed dialogue with a will to find an agreement, which would pave a way for Macedonia's accession talks.

+- Deceptive flags - Passing through the northwest of Macedonia, a traveller could think they were in Albania.
 Under a 2005 accord, residents have the right to fly the red and black Albanian flag and the two headed-eagle is prevalent over a number of villages.

 Macedonia is home to around two million people, mostly Orthodox Slavs and an ethnic Albanian minority that makes up around a quarter of the population.
 Having avoided inter-ethnic war during the bloody break-up of Yugoslavia in the 1990s, Macedonia found itself in conflict in 2001 when ethnic Albanian rebels launched an insurgency.